 Wet Blast Cabinets

 Traditionally, wet blast cabinets have used a slurry blast system.
-However, our wet blast cabinet, the Vapor King, combines the capability of outdoor direct pressure wet blasting, and puts that inside of a cabinet.
+However, our wet blast cabinet, the Vapor Blast Cabinet RB3630S, combines the capability of outdoor direct pressure wet blasting, and puts that inside of a cabinet.

 Why is wet blasting preferred for certain applications?
 Wet blasting produces no dust, which is why it is also known as dustless blasting.
 For wet blast cabinets, you will need a mist collector instead of a dust collector, to maintain visibility inside the blasting cabinet.

 Though wet blast cabinets are more expensive to get started with as opposed to dry blast cabinets, there are some distinct advantages to wet blasting.